 The organisms that cause STDs may spread from person to person via blood, semen or vaginal fluids.
-Many STDs don’t show symptoms but can cause serious health problems.
-And, the only way to know for sure that you have an STD is to get tested.
+Many STDs don’t show symptoms but can cause serious health problems. the only way to know for sure that you have an STD is to get tested.

 The good news is that getting tested is no big deal and most STDs can be easily cured.